Juice Boy Videos

-At that time I had no idea, no inkling of the history of the land that was home to our paternal grandparents nor the events that had compelled them and other millions to abandon their families and flee from the political and economic upheavals of the early 20th Century there and become a part of the Eastern European diaspora that bore so many to the (then) inviting shores of the West.
+At that time I had no idea, no inkling of the history of the land that was home to our paternal grandparents nor the events that had compelled them and other millions to abandon their families and flee from the political and economic upheavals of the early 20th Century there and become a part of an Eastern European diaspora that bore so many to the (then) inviting shores of the West.
 I was just a cultural neophyte; a wet-behind-the-ears innocent having been fortunate enough to have been born in Paradise; the richest, most powerful, and the self-proclaimed most exceptional nation in the World.
 But what did I know — what did we as a family know — about our forebears?
 Next to nothing.
 Who were we?
 That question had nagged me for decades.

-We did have a family tree for our mother’s side of the family…the Blashills, Blys, Cranstons, and Udells; compiled in part by our mother Elsie, thanks to a shirt-tail Blashill relative named Richard whose forebears were Canadian and Elsie’s sister Mary who had assembled historical documents and photographs that traced the Blashill lineage back to a Francis whom had lived in York during the early part of the 18th century, and whose descendants had also emigrated from England to Canada a century or more later.
+We did have a family tree for our mother’s side of the family…the Blashills, Blys, Cranstons, and Udells – compiled in part by our mother Elsie – thanks mainly to a shirt-tail Blashill relative named Richard whose forebears were Canadian and Elsie’s sister Mary who had assembled historical documents and photographs that traced the Blashill lineage back to a Francis whom had lived in York during the early part of the 18th century, and whose descendants had also emigrated from England to Canada a century or more later.
 All of this proved to be inspiration for creating a family tree, together with other extended family collaborators, on the Geni.com site that currently boasts links to more than 700 relatives covering multiple generations that is still growing.

 On the Babij side of the ledger, however up to now we had been able to document only two previous ancestral generations…and that sparse information comes solely from our paternal grandparents’ wedding license from May of 1916 in hard-to-decipher long-hand inscriptions depicting the given names of our Babij and Chuda forbears.
 There were completely legible tidbits on the marriage license as well as locations for where to look: a country of birth called “Austria Galicia” and a town of origin: “Podhajce”.